StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * Intelligent settings for easy inventory/stock management.

-**Every user has an option to become a VIP by registering FREE on our website.
-Apart from a great support, each member can then take advantage of these fantastic features:**
+**Every user has an option to create an account by registering FREE on our website.
+Apart from a great support, each registered user can then take advantage of these fantastic features:**

 * EOQ - Economic Order Quantity Calculator (in development) - In corporate finance, economic order quantity (EOQ) is the order quantity that minimizes the total holding costs and ordering costs.
 It is one of the oldest classical production scheduling models.
 * Web-Based Invoice Generator (in development) - complete invoice customization, direct sending and without any monthly limits.
 Also, all your invoices are saved securely in one place.